-Faslane is the second largest single-site employer in Scotland, after the Queen Elizabeth University Hospital in Glasgow with around 11,000 jobs directly and indirectly reliant on the base.
+Faslane is the second largest single-site employer in Scotland, after the Queen Elizabeth University Hospital in Glasgow.

 Faslane is one of the Royal Navy’s three main operating bases, alongside HMNB Devonport and HMNB Portsmouth.
 It is best known as the home of the UK’s four Vanguard-class nuclear-armed submarines which carry Trident II D-5 ballistic missiles.

 Figures released by the Ministry of Defence detailed how many civilian jobs at Faslane and Coulport are directly dependent on Trident.
-Asked for the number of civilians working on the programme, the Ministry of Defence said it was 520.
+A Freedom of Information request sought out the size of the civilian workforce driectly relying on Trident, the MoD responded:

 “There are 520 civilian jobs at HM Naval Base Clyde, including Coulport and Faslane, that directly rely upon the Trident programme.”